Ada-Developers-Academy/ada-build/readme.md

 #### Video Lessons

 Video lessons to accompany this curriculum are under development.
 There are livecode videos linked throughout the lessons.
-An up to date catalog of videos can be found [here](./intro-to-python/video-lesson-table.md).
+An up-to-date catalog of videos can be found [here](./intro-to-python/video-lesson-table.md).

 #### Issues